deadlock-api/deadlock-api-ingest/README.md

 # Deadlock API Ingest

-A network packet capture tool that monitors HTTP traffic for Deadlock game replay files and ingests metadata to the Deadlock API.
+A lightweight background tool that monitors your Steam HTTP cache for Deadlock game replay files and automatically submits match metadata to the Deadlock API.
+This helps build a comprehensive database of Deadlock matches for the community.

+## How It Works

+The application scans Steam's local HTTP cache directory (`Steam/appcache/httpcache/`) for Deadlock replay URLs (`.meta.bz2` and `.dem.bz2` files).
+When it finds replay file references, it extracts the match IDs and salts, then submits them to the Deadlock API at `api.deadlock-api.com`.
+This allows the API to fetch and process match data from Valve's servers.

+**Key Features:**
+- 🔒 **Privacy-focused**: Only reads Steam's local cache files
+- ⚡ **Lightweight**: Minimal CPU and memory usage
+- 🔄 **Automatic**: Continuously monitors for new matches as you play
+- 📦 **No admin required**: Installs to user directory with standard permissions

 ## Quick Installation